 Care at Locust Projects: Nourishing experiences by artists, for you.

 The series kicked off on Saturday, July 10 at 2pm with Make a Masterpiece of Me, facilitated by writer, educator, and cultural worker Arsimmer McCoy.
 This workshop on empowering ourselves and our communities through poetry explored ideas around objectification and personification, guiding us to envision ourselves and each other as powerful beings through writing.
 Arsimmer also shared her new film, A Poem for My Black Baby, made in collaboration with Terence Price.
-"We will break bread, have fun, and write a lil bit."

-Upcoming artists include:
+Other artists include:

 Coralina Rodriguez Meyer, artist and architect, will host her project Mother Mold: Mama Spa Botanica, starting with a live streamed talk on decolonizing birth featuring a local doula, followed by a self-care sculpture and photography workshop for pregnant BIPOC.

 Emani Castillo, artist healer and housing advocate, will guide participants through embodied rituals to ground themselves and set intentions for authentic self-expression, followed by an invitation to create within the shared space of this virtual workshop.

 Current shows on view through February 5, Wed-Sat | 11am-5pm

 Want to know about upcoming exhibitions, programs, and events?
 Get Artist eNews with opportunities for artists?
 Get connected: sign up for monthly eNews here.